planetlabs/draino/README.md

       --evict-daemonset-pods     Evict pods that were created by an extant DaemonSet.
       --evict-emptydir-pods      Evict pods with local storage, i.e. with emptyDir volumes.
       --evict-unreplicated-pods  Evict pods that were not created by a replication controller.
+      --max-simultaneous-cordon=(Value|Value%)  ...
+                                 Maximum number of cordoned nodes in the cluster.
+      --max-simultaneous-cordon-for-labels=(Value|Value%),keys...   ...
+                                 Maximum number of cordoned nodes in the cluster for given labels.
+Example: '2,app,shard' --max-simultaneous-cordon-for-taints=(Value|Value%),keys...   ...
+                                 Maximum number of cordoned nodes in the cluster for given taints.
+Example: '33%,node'

       --protected-pod-annotation=KEY[=VALUE] ...
                                  Protect pods with this annotation from eviction.
 May be specified multiple times.